Exploiting Defenses against GAN-Based Feature Inference Attacks in Federated Learning

-After training a CGAN model based on Eq.~\ref{eq-finalobj}, the defender can generate $X'$ and use it as the training images of the federated model.
-But in the experiments, we find the federated model trained on $X'$ suffers an accuracy degradation (tested on $X$) of roughly 20$\%$ compared to the model directly trained on $X$.
-The reason is that although the adopted feature extractor $C$ is general, it is slightly different from the first convolutional layer of the trained federated model, thus the features learned by the GAN ($\mathcal{L}_{\text{CGAN}}$) are less useful in the federated classification task.
-To further improve the performance of the federated model trained on $X'$, we use Mixup (\cite{zhang2017mixup}) to combine the distributions of $X$ and $X'$.
+After training a CGAN model based on Eq.~\eqref{eq-finalobj}, $X'$ can be generated and used as the training images of the federated model by the defender.
+However, our experiments show that the federated model $f$ trained on $X'$ suffers an accuracy degradation of approximately 20$\%$ when tested on $X$ compared to the model directly trained on $X$.
+The reason is that the feature extractor $C$ of ResNet-18 has parameters that differ slightly from the parameters of the first convolutional layer $C_f$ of $f$.
+The objective function $\mathcal{L}_{\text{CGAN}}$ can only guarantee that $C(x)\approx C(x')$ instead of $C_f(x)\approx C_f(x')$.
+This inconsistency between $C_f(x)$ and $C_f(x')$ can lead to the degradation of model accuracy.
+To further improve the performance of the federated model trained on $X'$, we use \textit{Mixup} to combine the distributions of $X$ and $X'$.

-As a data augmentation method, Mixup (\cite{zhang2017mixup}) is initially proposed to enhance the generalization of classification models.
-Specifically, Mixup generates a training image $\hat{x}$ by mixing two randomly selected private images: $\hat{x}=\mu x_1 + (1-\mu) x_2$, where $\mu$ is a random number sampled from $[0, 1]$.
-The label $\hat{y}$ is accordingly generated by $\hat{y}=\mu y_1 + (1-\mu) y_2$, where $y_1$ and $y_2$ are one-hot labels.
-Considering that the one-hot label $\hat{y}$ can leak the mixup parameter $\mu$ (\cite{huang2020instahide,luo2021fusion}), we employ a revised scheme in \scheme to enhance the security of Mixup: given a class $c$, we first randomly sample a real image $x$ with label $c$ from $X$, then generate an image $x'$ with label $c$ from the defender's CGAN.
-The training image $\hat{x}$ is generated by:

-where $\mu$ is a tunable hyperparameter.
-The label $\hat{y}$ of $\hat{x}$ becomes $c$ and leaks no information of $\mu$.
-To defense the current attacks on Mixup (\cite{huang2020instahide,luo2021fusion}), we mix each real image $x$ only once, which means the training dataset $\hat{X}$ contains only a portion of the information of $X$.
-The security analysis of this method is shown in Section~\ref{sec-security}.
+Mixup~\cite{zhang2017mixup} is a data augmentation method used to enhance the generalization performance of classification models.
+In Mixup, a training image $\hat{x}$ is generated by mixing two randomly selected private images: $\hat{x}=\mu x_1 + (1-\mu) x_2$, where $\mu$ is a random number sampled from $[0, 1]$.
+The label $\hat{y}$ is generated accordingly by $\hat{y}=\mu y_1 + (1-\mu) y_2$, where $y_1$ and $y_2$ are one-hot labels.
+Considering that the one-hot label $\hat{y}$ can leak the mixup parameter $\mu$~\cite{huang2020instahide,luo2021fusion}, we employ a revised scheme in \scheme to enhance the security of Mixup.
+For a specific class $c$, we first randomly sample a real image $x$ with label $c$ from $X$ and then generate a fake image $x'$ with label $c$ from the defender's CGAN.
+After that, the final training image $\hat{x}$ is generated by $\hat{x}=\mu x + (1-\mu) x'$, where $\mu$ is a tunable hyperparameter.
+The label $\hat{y}$ of $\hat{x}$ is naturally $c$ and leaks no information of $\mu$.
+Correspondingly, the defender's final dataset $\hat{X}$ for FL training is composed of a large number of $\hat{x}$.
+Note that to defend against the state-of-the-art attacks on Mixup~\cite{huang2020instahide,luo2021fusion}, we mix each real image $x$ only once, which can effectively mitigate the possible risks~\cite{luo2021fusion}.
+Furthermore, it is worth noting that we combine two images into one training image, as mixing three or more images could lead to model performance degradation and increased computational costs during model training~\cite{zhang2017mixup}.